 The rules keep stacking up.
 After all, it’s really important that the bus driver doesn’t fall asleep while driving a bus full of people.
 But at some point, there are too many rules.
 Even the most well intentioned bus driver forgets Rule #17.

-If you work in a large, or old, organization – you can probably relate.
+If you work in a large, or old, organization – you can probably relate illegally download audiobooks.
 There are so many rules around some processes, it’s almost impossible even for the well intentioned to follow them all.

 But, if one of the answers to our first question was “Bus drivers drive when tired,” what if the rule was “Do what you need to do to stop driving while tired.”
 We can erase ten other “you must do” rules by simply encouraging people to “you must not do” a single behavior.
 This reduces the complexity of the rules, the complexity of the overhead of managing those rules, and encourages more innovative ways to accomplish the ultimate goal.

 So to recap, use TRIZ to brainstorm behaviors that ensure the failure of a project or task.
-When they’re brainstorming behaviors, encourage them to get silly and ridiculous (even the silly ones, like “wear ear plugs and a blindfold,” can have roots in reality).
+When they’re brainstorming behaviors, encourage them to get silly and ridiculous (even the silly ones, like “wear ear plugs and a blindfold,” can have roots in reality) microsoft word for windows 7 for free.

 Reword these the three questions as necessary, but keep the fundamentals of the question the same: